Azure/terraform-azurerm-caf-enterprise-scale/README.md

 ### Connectivity resources

-From release `v0.4.0` onwards, the module includes new functionality to enable deployment of [Network topology and connectivity][ESLZ-Connectivity] resources into the current Subscription context.
+The module enables deployment of [Network topology and connectivity][ESLZ-Connectivity] resources into the Subscription context set by the `azurerm.connectivity` provider alias.
-This is currently limited to the Hub & Spoke network topology, but the addition of Virtual WAN capabilities is on our roadmap (date TBC).

-![Enterprise-scale Connectivity Landing Zone Architecture][TFAES-Connectivity]
+![Azure landing zones connectivity architecture][TFAES-Connectivity]

+The module supports creating multiple hubs (one per specified location) in both a `Hub and Spoke` or `Virtual WAN` configuration.
+There are also additional supporting resources deployed for DDoS Protection and DNS zones.
+You can also create a combination of both networks.

+Each hub can be individually configured as needed.

 > **NOTE:** The module currently only configures the networking hub, and dependent resources for the `Connectivity` Subscription.
-> To ensure we achieve the right balance of managing resources via Terraform vs. Azure Policy, we are still working on how best to handle the creation of spoke Virtual Networks and Virtual Network Peering.
+> To ensure we achieve the right balance of managing resources via Terraform vs. Azure Policy, we are still working on how best to handle the creation of spoke Virtual Networks and Virtual Network Peering (for `Hub and Spoke` networks).
 > Improving this story is our next priority on the product roadmap.

-The following resource types are deployed and managed by this module when the Connectivity resources capabilities are enabled:
+The following resource types are deployed and managed by this module when the Connectivity capabilities are enabled:

 |     | Azure Resource | Terraform Resource |
 | --- | -------------- | ------------------ |